TheFermani71/secure-workflow-verification/README.md

 ---

+## 2.2 Temporal Extension

+The verification model has been extended to include **temporal constraints**.

+Each transition is defined as:

+(prev → next, Δt)

+Where:

+- `Δt` represents the expected execution time between two operations

+The system now verifies:

+- structural correctness
+- temporal consistency

+---

-## 2.2 Trace Representation
+## 2.3 Trace Representation

-An execution trace represents the **ordered sequence of API calls executed by the device**.
+An execution trace represents the **ordered sequence of API calls with timing information**.

 Example trace:

-INIT
+INIT 0
-ASSIGN
-ASSIGN
+ASSIGN 1
-ADD
+ADD 2
-DIV
+DIV 3

-Each element of the trace corresponds to an API invocation performed during program execution.
+Each element includes:

+- API name
+- time delta from the previous operation

 ---

-## 3 Component Responsibilities
+# 3 Component Responsibilities

 ### Device Runtime (C)

 Responsible for:

 - executing the program
 - generating execution traces
 - providing secure computation primitives

 ### Workflow Extractor (Python)

 Responsible for:

 - analyzing the source code
 - detecting API calls
 - generating the workflow graph
+- assigning temporal weights

 ### Workflow Verifier (Java)

 Responsible for:

 - loading the workflow graph
 - parsing execution traces
-- verifying the trace against the workflow model
+- verifying structural and temporal correctness

 ---